 Six Graduated Painted Firkins, 19th centuryThis group of six graduated buckets hammered for $1,300, outperforming the expected $600-800 estimate.… Read More

 One of the most famous surviving Roman works of art, The Portland Vase, is a fused glass vase and was believed to have been made during the reign of Augustus, sometime between 27 BC and AD 14.
 It consists of two layers, a dark blue overlaid with a soft white.
-The relief was cameo cut by gem engravers of the highest order and is considered a masterpiece of its kind.… Read More
+The relief was cameo cut by gem engravers of the highest order and is considered a masterpiece of its kind.
+At some point the base was damaged and an additional disc was added showing a portrait of a man wearing a Phrygian cap.… Read More

 MARLBOROUGH, MA – Skinner, Inc. will present a summer auction of European Furniture & Decorative Arts in its Marlborough Gallery on Friday, July 15 at 10AM.
 With over 750 lots on offer, the auction will feature Part II of the Troy Dawson Chappell Collection of 17th and 18th century English Pottery and Part I of the Paul Lauer Collection of Wedgwood, as well as an expansive selection of fine silver and European fine and decorative arts of the 16th through early 20th centuries.… Read More